Omicron threat: The new red-light setting - how life will change from 11.59pm tonight

 Ardern said the Government knew, from the experience of other countries, that it could take as little as 14 days for Omicron cases to grow from the hundreds into the thousands.

-Most of those people who catch Omicron will need to self-isolate at home - with officials encouraging people to be prepared.
+Most of those people who catch Omicron will need to self-isolate at home - and officials are encouraging people to be prepared.

+- Covid 19 Omicron: NZ moves to red light tonight, PM ...

+- Covid 19 Omicron: How to prepare for an outbreak and ...

 While the red traffic light setting is not as restrictive as previous lockdowns in alert level 3 and 4, there are still rules businesses and people must abide by.